Some big, early shifts on immigration expected under Biden

 A CHANGE OF TONE

-Biden named Cecilia Munoz, President Barack Obama’s top immigration adviser, to his transition team, which some interpreted as signaling a more moderate tack.
+Biden named Cecilia Munoz, President Barack Obama’s top immigration adviser, to his transition team, which some interpreted as signalling a more moderate tack.

 BIG, EARLY MOVES

 Biden has said he will move quickly to undo some of Trump’s signature immigration initiatives.
 The border wall?
-The roughly 400 miles built so far won’t come down but the new administration won’t keep building it, or taking money from the Pentagon to fund it over the objections of Congress.
+The roughly 400 miles (644 kilometres ) built so far won’t come down but the new administration won’t keep building it or taking money from the Pentagon to fund it over the objections of Congress.

 The incoming administration plans to reinstate the Deferred Action for Childhood Arrivals program, which currently shields from deportation about 650,000 people who came to the country when they were young.
 He plans to overturn the travel ban on people visiting the United States from 13 countries, many of them Muslim-majority.